How to create an effective list of SD WAN requirements?

 Management and analytics

-Since SD WAN solutions will typically tie together many different areas of your organizational IT operations, a single management pane may present some new challenges.
-You're going to have application developers that might need logins, security professionals, helpdesk staff, and of course your LAN and WAN specialists.
+Since SD WAN solutions will typically tie together many different areas of your organisational IT operations, a single management pane may present some new challenges.
+You’re going to have application developers that might need logins, security professionals, helpdesk staff, and of course your LAN and WAN specialists.
 In addition, you may need multiple levels of access for those individuals.
 So work to define what information you need out of your management portal(s), what access levels might make sense to you, and whether you need things like single sign on or tie-in to your existing LDAP or RADIUS servers.

 Security